breakthatbass/breakthatbass/README.md

 - Various pieces of firmware for the TM4C123 ARM Cortex microcontroller

 [**Conway**](https://github.com/breakthatbass/conway)
-- Visualization program of Conway's [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) celluar automation algorithm in C.
+- Visualization program of Conway's [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) cellular automation algorithm in C.
 - Also wrote a decompression algorithm to read RLE pattern files into the grid.

 [**xmas**](https://github.com/breakthatbass/xmas)